levi/RitoKit/README.md

 RiotKit
 =======

 RiotKit is an Objective-C wrapper around the Riot Games Developer API, currently exposing player and stat data from League of Legends.
 Apart from its aim for API parity, RiotKit keeps developer happiness in mind.
-All requests are kept off the main thread and conducted through NSOperations and JSON reponses are transformed into pure Objective-C object.
+All requests are kept off the main thread and conducted through NSOperations and JSON reponses are transformed into pure Objective-C objects.
 All you have to worry about is what you want to do with all the awesome data.

-***NOTE:*** RiotKit is still in its early stages and not recommended for production use.
-Many APIs are stubbed out as of now.

 ## Installation